steph72/fcio-tutorial/docs/README.md

 Now we're talking!
 60 rows of text in high resolution.

 To be perfectly honest, this would also have been possible with standard character mode.
-So, it's time we unleashed FCIOs full power by displaying some pretty bitmap graphics.
+So, it's time we unleashed *fcio*s full power by displaying some pretty bitmap graphics.

-But before we can do just that, we first have to take care of getting some pretty bitmap graphics onto the MEGA65, preferrably in a form that FCIO understands.
+But before we can do just that, we first have to take care of getting some pretty bitmap graphics onto the MEGA65, preferrably in a form that *fcio* understands.

 ## 3. How to get bitmap images onto the MEGA65

-`fcio` internally uses an image format called `.FCI` (for *full colour image*).
-There is nothing magical about `.FCI` images – they just have their bitmap data arranged in a way that the VIC-IV can easily display, so `fcio` doesn't need much code to load and display them which means more real estate for your programs.
+*fcio* internally uses an image format called `.FCI` (for *full colour image*).
+There is nothing magical about `.FCI` images – they just have their bitmap data arranged in a way that the VIC-IV can easily display, so *fcio* doesn't need much code to load and display them which means more real estate for your programs.

 There is a python tool `png2fci` available for converting PNG files to FCI images.
 It is available [here](https://raw.githubusercontent.com/MEGA65/mega65-tools/master/src/tools/png2fci.py).